-As champions of the thriving Atlanta entrepreneurial and technology scene, there is so much to be proud of: our city is home to one of the oldest accelerators in the country, the fourth-largest tech startup hub, and the top University for female engineers.
+Atlanta’s entrepreneurial and technology scene has many positives to speak to: the city is home to one of the oldest accelerators in the country, the fourth-largest tech startup hub and the top university for female engineers.

-However, it’s important to acknowledge areas where we can use our enthusiasm for innovation to improve those statistics in our city that are not as positive.
+However, it’s important to acknowledge areas where innovation can improve statistics that are not as positive.
 According to the Center for Civic Innovation, 27 percent of Atlanta residents had an income below the poverty level in 2015.

 Last year the two women founded Mini City, an idea rooted firmly at the intersection of tech and social good and as unique as its founders.
 Mini City uses technology to solve one of the biggest barriers for homeless citizens: lack of the necessary legal identification documents that would help them receive resources and help.